-There's a reason they call Venice one of the most iconic destinations in Italy.
+There’s a reason they call Venice one of the most iconic destinations in Italy.
 The atmospheric city built on the water is like a step back in time, a dazzling labyrinth of canals and bridges lined with Gothic architecture, dazzling palazzos, ornate churches and moody corridors.
-Most visitors love Venice, while some say it's overrated.
+Most visitors love Venice, while some say it’s overrated.
 I personally adore the city.
-It's a place I've been to three times now, and still find it completely captivating every time I visit.
-Below is my travel guide to Venice including the best sights, canal viewpoints, hotels, Airbnb's, photo locations, restaurants and travel tips, as well as a three-day itinerary to help you plan your visit.
-This post contains affiliate links.
+It’s a place I’ve been to four times now, and still find it completely captivating every time I visit.
+Below is my travel guide to Venice including the best sights, canal viewpoints, hotels, Airbnbs, photo locations, restaurants, travel tips, Google Maps pins and more.
+And for the best photo locations in Venice, check out my guide here.

 Gondola rides are touristy, but a must while in Venice.